HoomanMinoosepehr/work_shift/readme.md

 This section functions similarly to the manager's part, with both managers and the owner having access.
 Here, they can add, remove, or edit employees within the company.

 #### Shifts section:
-This section is dedicated to assigning shifts to employees, accessible to managers and the owner.
+This section is dedicated to assigning shifts to employees and is accessible to managers and the owner.
 On this page, there is a calendar where you can pick a date, select an employee from your company, and specify the start and end times for their shift.
 Afterward, you can save the assigned shift.
     Additionally, when selecting a date on the calendar, not only can you set shifts for each employee on that date, but you can also view previously assigned shifts and delete them.

 #### Schedule section: